 Prior to founding CST, she was Director of Policy and Public Relations for the Association of School and College Leaders.
 Leora has six years of experience as a director of education in two London local authorities.
 She is a visiting professor at UCL Institute of Education.
 Leora was made a CBE in the 2022 New Year’s Honours.

-Director, SENDSCOPE
+Co-Principal and Director, SENDSCOPE

-Director, SENDSCOPE
+Co-Principal and Director, SENDSCOPE

 Natalie is a highly skilled and experienced teacher and SENDCo with a passion for the inclusion of neurodiverse young people.
 Qualifying in 2006 she spent seven years teaching primary aged children, with a proven track record in upper KS2.